-This fully-online program offers courses in a range of fully synchronous to partially asynchronous.
-Students can choose to pursue the program either full-time or part-time.
+This fully-online program offers both live sessions to partially asynchronous.
+Students can choose to pursue the program either full-time or part-time, but because this is a post-professional program many of our students work while completing the degree.

-The Tufts Leadership master's program prepares graduates to lead with integrity across a variety of organizational contexts.
-The program blends academic rigor and scholarship with applied learning, encouraging students to examine systems of power, develop a personal leadership philosophy, and apply their learning to real-world challenges.
+The interdisciplinary Tufts Leadership master's program blends academic depth with applied learning.
+Students examine systems of power, develop a personal leadership philosophy, and apply their learning to real-world challenges.

 The Leadership program is committed to holistically reviewing all applications.
 This means that each application will undergo a balanced review across all components to assess the student's fit with the program.